 Like the previous stretch, hold one arm straight out in front of your chest but with your palm facing down and your elbows straight.

-Use your free hand to pull your extended arm’s wrist backwards to experience a mild to moderate stretch.
+Use your free hand to pull your extended arm’s wrist backward to experience a mild to moderate stretch.
 Hold this position for 10 to 15 seconds and repeat this stretch 3 times, then switch hands.

 Resistance Band Wrist Extension

 Wrap a resistance band around your wrist and hold your arm in front of your body with your palm facing down and elbow by your side.
 Curl your wrist up and squeeze your forearm muscles.
-Do 15 reps with each arm.
+Do 15 reps with each arm

 Resistance Band Wrist Flexion